 Using the slow cooker is a great way to cook an easy warm meal.
 Try this Beef Roast for a full meal all at once that’s ready when you get home!Jump to Recipe

 Have I mentioned before how much I LOVE my slow cooker?!
-It’s perfect for making warm meals in the winter, but also great for the summer when you don’t want to heat the entire oven and kitchen to make a meal.
+It’s perfect for making warm meals in the winter.
+But it’s also great for the summer when you don’t want to heat the entire oven and kitchen to make a meal.
 Not to mention the ease of throwing everything in, turning it on, and having dinner ready a few hours later.

 I know a lot of people tend to put their slow cooker away when the weather heats up, but that’s when I use mine the most.
-In South Texas (and when I lived in South Florida) it gets hot in the summer.
+It gets hot in the summer in South Texas.
 Really hot.
 And humid.
 The last thing I want to do is be in the kitchen working on a hot stovetop or oven to make a meal for my family.

-A few weeks ago, Justin timidly brought up the idea of trying beef roast again when we were making a grocery list and, to my surprise, it sounded good to me!
+A few weeks ago, Justin timidly brought up the idea of trying beef roast again when we were making a grocery list.
+To my surprise, it sounded good to me!
 So we made it the next day.
 I think he wanted to make it before I changed my mind again.
-I still didn’t eat a huge helping of it, but I wasn’t turned away from it like before.
+I still didn’t eat a huge helping of it.
+But I wasn’t turned away from it like before.

 - 2 lb beef roast

 - 1 cup carrots (shredded)

 - Place the beef in the bottom of the slow cooker

 - Cut the potatoes into bite-sized pieces and lay on top of the beef